-This twist on a traditional meatloaf recipe, uses rolled oats instead of torn bread or bread crumbs, but you can't tell.
+This twist on a classic meatloaf recipe, uses rolled oats instead of torn bread or bread crumbs, but you can't tell.
 There is no 'oatmeal' texture as the oats dissolve into the meat mixture making the meatloaf exceptionally tender.

-Ingredients You Need to Make Meatloaf With Oatmeal
+Meatloaf With Oatmeal Ingredients

 - Eggs: large or extra-large